tas50/graphite_reporting_handler/README.md

 Usage
 =====

-Set the host and port properties on the node and include the "graphite-handler::default" recipe.
+Set the host and port properties on the node and include the "graphite_handler::default" recipe.

 Credits
 =======